 France’s Global Marketplace is a perennial favorite and one of the best snack spots in Walt Disney World.
-This booth at the 2019 Epcot International Food & Wine Festival lives up to its namesake country’s rich culinary tradition year in and year out, and that remains just as true as ever.
+This booth at the 2023 EPCOT International Food & Wine Festival lives up to its namesake country’s rich culinary tradition year in and year out, and that remains just as true as ever.

 Of course, the France Global Marketplace’s reputation stems just as much from a reputation that precedes the real-world France, arguably the most food-rich country in the world.
 Consequently, the France Global Marketplace tends to draw the longest lines of any booth in World Showcase, with switchbacks set up for the busier days.
 Deservedly so, as France has been one of our reliable favorites for at least the last 5 years.

-Anyway, here’s a look at the menu for France:
+Anyway, here’s a look at the 2023 food menu for France:

 Croissant aux Escargots: Escargot Croissant with Garlic and Parsley

-Boeuf Braisé à la Bordelaise, Pomme Dauphine: Beef Braised in Cabernet Sauvignon with Red Onions and Puffed Potatoes
+Boeuf Bourguignon, Pomme Dauphine: Braised Short Ribs in Cabernet with Puffed Potatoes

-Croissant aux Escargots – A returning favorite from the past several Epcot Food & Wine Festivals, this is always a winner.
-The sweetness of the croissant provides a mild contrast to the garlic, while neither overpowered the escargot.
+Brioche aux Escargots, Sauce Crème à l’ail et Persil ($7.50) — A returning fan favorite of the Epcot Food & Wine Festival makes a reappearance.
+This year, the pastry is more substantial and denser, while still having the buttery sweetness of the croissant.
+This provides a mild contrast to the garlic, while neither overpower the escargot.

-Crème Brûlée – Rounding out the menu is the classically French creme brulee.
-As usual, it’s excellent.
-We really appreciate that the dessert has a twist: with the sweet custard being mixed with a tart raspberry jam that works really in the dish.
+Crème Brûlée Vanille à la Confiture de Framboises ($5.95) — Rounding out the menu is the classically French creme brulee.
+As usual, it’s very good.
+We really appreciate that the dessert has a twist: the sweet vanilla custard being mixed with house-made raspberry jam.

 What do you think of France’s Global Marketplace?
 Have you tried any of the food items at this booth?
 What did you think of them?
 Do you agree with our take that France is a reliable winner at the Epcot International Food & Wine Festival?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!